CenturyLinkCloud/PublicKB/Servers/managing-and-controlling-costs-in-centurylink-cloud.md

 #### Autoscale

-The CenturyLink Cloud platform supports both vertical autoscaling of CPU capacity for servers as well as horizontal autoscaling of servers.
+The Lumen Cloud platform supports both vertical autoscaling of CPU capacity for servers as well as horizontal autoscaling of servers.
 This makes it possible to scale servers up and down (vertical) or in and out (horizontal) based on utilization, ensuring optimal deployment of resources for cloud environments under a variety of conditions.

 In vertical Autoscale, servers that exceed a user-defined CPU utilization threshold will instantly scale up, and servers that go below will scale down (and reboot) during a user-defined window.
 In horizontal Autoscale, groups of servers that exceed a user-defined CPU/RAM utilization threshold will scale out by powering on one or more additional servers in the group, and groups of servers that go below in by powering them off.